Welcome to the Ozark Fly Fishers

 Upcoming Member Meetings:

 Dec 12, Holiday Party: We will resume our holiday party program.
+We will also have Member Renewal and Banquet forms available there.

 Everyone is encouraged to bring a favorite finger food, wrap an anonymous present of 12 flies for a gift Exchange and bring a vise to tie your favorite flies.